 Does it feel different with the studio re-opened?

 When B&P reopened their doors in September, it was the “heel clack” heard around the world!
 I think people were anxious and nervous, but deliriously thankful that we were able to come back.
 I was truly impressed with the level of attention taken to keep the staff and students safe.
 I think we all have a lot more respect for the trainers because they are putting themselves in front of so many bodies on a daily basis.
 We all try to “Own our Unknown” at B&P…but the unknown and the daily fear has exploded over the past year.
 Body & Pole has continued to elevate its members.
 We are so lucky to be there.
-A big shout out to the incredible trainers and all the kind and considerate Work-Studies.
-One thing I can be certain of is that we’re all smiling beneath our masks at the studio and one day, I’ll be greeting you at the front desk as a Work-Study myself. #bucketlistjob
+A big shout out to the incredible trainers and all the kind and considerate staff.
+One thing I can be certain of is that we’re all smiling beneath our masks at the studio.

 Anything else you want to add?